Welcome New Graduate Students!

 - The form does not require a physical, but you will need your immunization records.

-- Women enrolled in the Master of Science in Speech Language Pathology program may apply to live on-campus in one of the residence halls.
+- Women enrolled in a campus-based program may apply to live on-campus in one of the residence halls.
 You will receive an email to your Saint Mary’s email address with information about how and when to apply for on-campus housing.

-- Students enrolled in the Master of Science in Speech Language Pathology program living off-campus should consider leasing an apartment or house as soon as possible.
-With several colleges in the area, the most desirable off-campus housing options are often taken before August.
+- Students living off-campus should consider leasing an apartment or house as soon as possible.
+With several colleges in the area, the most desirable off-campus housing options are often taken before August